mountainkidai/rust-book/src/ch18-03-oo-design-patterns.md

 Another downside is that we’ve duplicated some logic.
 To eliminate some of the duplication, we might try to make default implementations for the `request_review` and `approve` methods on the `State` trait that return `self`;
-however, this would violate object safety, because the trait doesn’t know what the concrete `self` will be exactly.
-We want to be able to use `State` as a trait object, so we need its methods to be object safe.
+however, this would violate dyn compatibility, because the trait doesn’t know what the concrete `self` will be exactly.
+We want to be able to use `State` as a trait object, so we need its methods to be compatible with trait objects–this is known as dyn compatible.
+In older documentation, this concept is often referred to as object safety.

 Other duplication includes the similar implementations of the `request_review` and `approve` methods on `Post`.
 Both methods delegate to the implementation of